RThomas96/Medical-Image-3D-Visualisation-Software/MANUAL.md

 [IMPROVEMENT] The real time 2D view update and not only when the mouse is released has been deactivated to avoid slowing down the software.
 The option is not exposed to the user.
 [LIMITATION] Problem with the mixed mode, images has been cached in order to quickly naviguate from slide to slide, therefore they are stored into a 3D array.
 Changing the resolution change the size of the 3D array and discard all the previous data and this is not how the viewer is designed.
+[BUG] The 2D view do not work with a subsampled image.

 ## Edition
 The software allow to deform the image using various tools.